dzwicker/wicket-svg/README.md

 ##Maven repository

-The Wicket SVG library is provided in the In2Experience repository https://dev.in2experience.com/nexus/content/repositories/public-release/
+The Wicket SVG library is provided in Central

 ## Authors and Contributors
 Daniel Zwicker (@dzwicker) founded the project on GitHub.